 What happens on the Internet, …

 We know you’re not trying to hide anything here, so we’ve decided to publicly track the success of your experiment.
-For those entering the competition, here’s a list of everyone who’s tweeted their desire to re-design Signal vs. Noise.2 We’re also monitoring the number of Pro accounts on the site.
+For those entering the competition, here’s a list of everyone who’s tweeted their desire to re-design Signal vs. Noise. ((I am keeping this list up-to-date via an RSS feed for a custom Twitter search.
+If you find a tweet more than 24 hours old that I don’t have listed, feel free to email me.))
+We’re also monitoring the number of Pro accounts on the site.
 Per your comment on the announcement post, there are “already around 170 paid Sortfolio members.”
 We’ll all be interested to note the final tally.
 As of this writing, I count around 183 Pro accounts.
 We wish you every success in signing up new members.

 We want in, kind of.